 Reasons to Invest in the Stock Market Before Paying Off Mortgage

-In the following sections, I will break down the main reasons to invest in the stock market before paying off a mortgage.
+In the following sections, I will explain the main reasons to invest in the stock market before paying off a mortgage.

-The main reason many investors choose to put their money in the stock market rather than pay off a mortgage is to build liquid assets.
-Having liquid assets or cash available to you with a click of a button can put you in a better overall financial position.
+Many investors choose to invest in the stock market rather than pay off a mortgage to build liquid assets.
+Having liquid assets or cash available with a click of a button can put you in a better overall financial position.
 If you decide to pay down your mortgage instead of investing, be aware that your liquid assets will be tied up in real estate and inaccessible until you sell or refinance.

-There are a number of resources out there to see the past performance of the S&P 500, for instance.
+There are several resources out there to see the past performance of the S&P 500, for instance.
 Tracking stock market performance over the long term will give you a better idea of your expected return.
-S&P has produced around a 10 percent return, historically.
-With 7 percent real return and 3 percent from inflation.
+S&P has historically produced around a 10 percent return, with a 7 percent real return and 3 percent from inflation.

 Keep in mind that investing in the stock market should be a long-term strategy, as the market fluctuates up and down.
 It’s important to allow enough time for the market to recover from downturns.

-I’ve talked about inflation and how it works works, along with its impacts and benefits in a recent article.
-Inflation basically increases prices and decreases the value of money over time.
-That said, you should be earning a higher salary as you get older.
-Combine your higher salary with inflation and making a mortgage payment will become easier and easier.
-You also find that you are able to make regular mortgage payments and invest simultaneously.
+Inflation increases prices and decreases the value of money over time.
+That said, you should earn a higher salary as you age.
+Combine your higher wage with inflation and make a mortgage payment easier.
+You may also find that you can make regular mortgage payments and invest simultaneously.

 Reasons to Not Invest in the Stock Market Before Paying Off Mortgage

-One benefit to paying off your mortgage rather than investing in the stock market is earning a guaranteed return, based on your interest rate.
+One benefit to paying off your mortgage rather than investing in the stock market is earning a guaranteed return based on your interest rate.
 While the stock market has the potential to produce much higher returns, it offers no guarantees.
-If you don’t feel confident about getting a higher ROI by investing elsewhere, your best bet may be going with a lower, guaranteed return.
+If you don’t feel confident about getting a higher ROI by investing elsewhere, your best bet may be a lower, guaranteed return.

 Invest in Real Estate or Pay Off Mortgage

-When it comes to investing in real estate, there is no blueprint for guaranteed success.
+There is no blueprint for guaranteed success when it comes to real estate investing.
 However, considering the benefits of all your options should make the decision easier.

 Reasons to Invest in Real Estate Before Paying Off Mortgage

-In the following sections, I will go over some of the best reasons to invest in real estate instead of paying off your mortgage.
+In the following sections, I will review some of the best reasons to invest in real estate instead of paying off your mortgage.

-Investing in real estate has the potential to bring in much higher returns compared to paying off a mortgage.
-Additionally, you won’t be clearing out your entire savings to pay off your mortgage.
-You’ll be investing less of your money into a rental property, and potentially setting yourself up for higher returns.
+Investing in real estate can bring in much higher returns than paying off a mortgage.
+Additionally, you won’t be clearing out all your savings to pay off your mortgage.
+You’ll be investing less of your money into a rental property and potentially setting yourself up for higher returns.

-There are several possible tax breaks to owning more than one property.
+There are several possible tax breaks for owning more than one property.
 You may find additional tax benefits in real estate through an LLC or mortgage interest tax deductions.
-No matter what you do, it is always a good idea to consult a real estate tax professional to find out the tax breaks you may qualify for.
+No matter what you do, it is always a good idea to consult a real estate tax professional to determine the tax breaks you qualify for.

-Investing in real estate has the ability to produce monthly cash flow, which is a huge draw for many investors.
+Investing in real estate can produce monthly cash flow, a massive draw for many investors.
 Rental properties may be an excellent source of passive income, especially with a long-term, buy-and-hold investment strategy.

 Buying a rental property gives your asset the opportunity to appreciate in value.
 Meanwhile, you may be able to sit back and watch your property gain value.